Ethiopia: Voters head to the polls amid conflict, logistical issues | DW | 21.06.2021

 Opposition groups have also accused Ethiopia's ruling party of harassment and threats of violence, claiming they were kept from campaigning in some parts of the country.
 Some prominent opposition parties have boycotted the election.

-A total of 47 parties are contesting for seats in the House of Peoples' Representatives.
+A total of 47 parties are competing for seats in the House of Peoples' Representatives.

 Ethiopia's election chief, Birtukan Midekssa, writing in the US-based publication The